Raffaello/sdl2-vga-terminal/README.md

   The test results are published in Azure Devops through `ctest -T Test` flag.

-- The Analysis pipeline is analyzing the code, generating coverage and publish to codecov and SonarCloud.
+- The Analysis pipeline is analyzing the code, generating coverage and publish to codecov and SonarCloud. it also performing a `cpplint` job and publish as artifact the result.
 - The Matrix pipeline is an overkill so it is just triggered manually when required.
   It is reflecting this table: